cs-ed/edtech-plan-afrewin/README.md

 MUHSD has invested in providing chromebooks to each student.
 Each campus is outfitted with wireless access points in each classroom and most of the common areas.
 Students are able to access their Google apps and the internet while at school, in any class or common area they may be in.
 Unfortunately, there are a number of students who do not have internet access at home; there is a lack of availability for people who live away from the city and some families cannot afford its cost.
 Students often find ways to still complete their work, often by utilizing a free period or lunch time on campus.

 One of MUHSD's LCAP goals is to make all students college and career ready.
 Every student is required to take a minimum of two years of courses that are focused on career and technical skills (CTE).
-Ideally, every student will gain proficency or certification in the CTE industry sector they choose to follow.
+Ideally, every student will gain proficiency or certification in the CTE industry sector they choose to follow.
 AP Computer Science Principles is considered a "capstone" course in the Information & Communication Technology sector.
 Students typically enter the class in their junior or senior year.

 ## Plan